zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-delete.md

 ## Example - Delete Many

-The `BulkDelete` method can delete multiple records with a single database call which can significantly improve performance by deleting multiple entities with Bulk Operation.
+The `BulkDelete` method can delete multiple records with a single database call which can significantly improve performance by deleting multiple entities with bulk operations.
 The following example deletes a list of customers from the **Customers** table.

 ```csharp
 DapperPlusManager.Entity<Customer>().Table("Customers").Key("CustomerID");